 Third Thursdays: Pick Your Passion with April Davis (ages 10+), 6-8 pm.
 Students may choose to create an acrylic painting or a sculpture. $30 per class.
 Call 417.553.0835 to register.

-Saturdays & Tuesdays: Makerspace Open Studio, 9:30 am-2:30 pm Saturday, 4-7:30 pm Tuesday, Joplin Public Library Makerspace, 1901 E. 20th St. On the second Saturday of each month, the Joplin Public Library Makerspace will be open on a walk-in, first come, first serve basis.
+Tuesday & Saturdays: Makerspace Open Studio, 9:30 am-2:30 pm Saturday, 4-7:30 pm Tuesday, Joplin Public Library Makerspace, 1901 E. 20th St. On the second Saturday of each month, the Joplin Public Library Makerspace is open on a walk-in, first come, first serve basis.
 You do not need a library card to use the makerspace.
 Use of all makerspace equipment is free (though a small fee applies to 3-D prints) and open to the public.
 Patrons under 18 must be accompanied by parent or legal guardian to use the makerspace during this event.
 Makerspace equipment is in-house use only.
 Call 417.623.7952, ext.
 1041.

 RSVPaint Joplin: 223 W. 3rd St., at the corner of 3rd and Wall across the street from Spiva Art Gallery

-Create a one-of-a-kind, made-by-you wood, glass or canvas project!
+Create a one of a kind, made by you, wood, glass or canvas project!
 Events scheduled every Wednesday-Sunday with featured projects.
-Join us for Wine’d Down Wednesday for Open Studio from 4-9 pm; Thursday, Friday and Saturday at 7 pm and afternoons on Saturday at 1 pm and Sunday at 2 pm.
+Join us for Wine’d Down Wednesday for Open Studio from 4-9 pm.
+Thursday, Friday and Saturday evenings at 7 pm and afternoons on Saturday at 1 pm and Sunday at 2 pm.
 Walk-in or register online in advance for featured projects and to choose your own.
 Ask about weekly bar specials.
 Soft drinks and water also available.

-Walk in during Wine’d Down Wednesday at 4 pm with half-price wine specials.
+Walk In during Wine’d Down Wednesday at 4 pm with 1/2 price wine specials.